 - 4 white fish filets, thawed if frozen (see notes)

 - 1/2 tsp. fish rub (optional, but recommended; see notes)

 - Spray baking dish with non-stick spray.

-- Melt butter and margarine together over low heat.
+- Melt butter over low heat.

 - Dip each fish filet in butter, turning to coat both sides, then into almond mixture.

 - Try to get as much of the almond mixture to stick to the fish as you can.
 (I pressed it down with a fork.)